saytoonz/flutter_place_picker/README.md

 autocompleteLanguage | String | The [language code](https://developers.google.com/maps/faq#languagesupport), indicating in which language the results should be returned, if possible. autocompleteComponents | List\<Components\> | A grouping of places to which you would like to restrict your results.
 Currently, you can use components to filter by up to 5 countries. autocompleteTypes | List\<String\> | The types of place results to return.
-See [Place Types](https://developers.google.com/places/web-service/autocomplete#place_types). strictbounds | bool | Returns only those places that are strictly within the region defined by location and radius. region | String | region — The region code, specified as a ccTLD (country code top-level domain) two-character value.
+See [Place Types](https://developers.google.com/places/web-service/autocomplete#place_types). strictBounds | bool | Returns only those places that are strictly within the region defined by location and radius. region | String | region — The region code, specified as a ccTLD (country code top-level domain) two-character value.
 Most ccTLD codes are identical to ISO 3166-1 codes, with some exceptions.
 This parameter will only influence, not fully restrict, search results.
 If more relevant results exist outside of the specified region, they may be included. **When this parameter is used, the country name is omitted from the resulting formatted_address for results in the specified region.** selectInitialPosition | bool | Whether to display selected place on initial map load.
 Defaults to false. resizeToAvoidBottomInset | bool | Refer to Scaffold's resizeToAvoidBottomInset property.